-Our Extension Policy for 2020 Tax Returns
+Our Extension Policy for 2022 Tax Returns

-No Fees for the following extensions if we prepare them by the middle of January (or later when the software becomes available for the 2020 tax year).
+No Fees for the following extensions if we prepare them by the middle of January (or later when the software becomes available for the 2022 tax year).

-- 1. If we did tax planning or a tax calculation for you, and we utilize the amounts provided in the summary that we sent to you. - 2.
+- 1. If we did tax planning or a tax calculation for you, we utilize the amounts provided in the summary that we sent to you, and you access an electronic copy of your payment vouchers via your client portal. - 2.
 If you have a pass-through entity (partnership, LLC, S corporation and/or certain trusts) with no tax liability.